Mansfield Park (opera)

 Mansfield Park is a 2011 chamber opera in two acts by Jonathan Dove with a libretto by Alasdair Middleton based on the 1814 novel by Jane Austen.
-Initially composed for four handed piano, it has been set to music for 13 piece orchestral ensemble.
+Initially composed for four handed piano, it has been set to music for 13-piece orchestral ensemble.
 It tells the story of poor relation Fanny Price, sent at age 10 to live with her uncle, Sir Thomas Bertram, at his family estate, Mansfield Park.

 Performance history

 The opera was commissioned by the touring opera company Heritage Opera in 2008.
 The vocal score was finished in December 2010, the world premiere performance, directed by Michael McCaffery, followed on July 30, 2011 at Boughton House in Northamptonshire.
 The opera premiered in its initial version scored for four handed piano.
 It was accompanied by Paul Greenhalgh and Jonathan Ellis, under the musical direction of Chris Gill.
 The world premiere tour comprised mainly heritage venues in the northwest of England, and one performance at the Arcola Theatre in Dalston, East London, as part of the Grimeborn Festival.
 Royal Academy Opera gave two performances of the opera in May 2012, and Hampstead Garden Opera gave ten performances in a new production directed by Bruno Ravella in April 2013.

 In 2015 the opera received its American premiere in Baltimore, Maryland.
 It was performed by the Peabody Chamber Opera of the Peabody Institute at the Baltimore Theatre Project.
 Eileen Cornett served as music director, with Mark Streshinsky as artistic director.
 Johanna Kvam and Hanna Shin performed the score for four hands piano.

-The opera was given its Australian premiere in April 2016 by Sydney-based independent opera company, Operantics.
-The director was Joseph Restubog, pianists where Nathaniel Kong and Geena Cheung, conducted by Keiren Brandt-Sawdy.
+The opera was given its Australian premiere in April 2016 at the Independent Theatre in Sydney in a production by opera company Operantics.
+The director was Joseph Restubog, the pianists were Nathaniel Kong and Geena Cheung, and it was conducted by Keiren Brandt-Sawdy.

-The operas composition for 13 piece orchestra was commissioned by The Grange Festival, and premiered there on September 16, 2017.
+The operas composition for 13-piece orchestra was commissioned by The Grange Festival, and premiered on September 16, 2017.

 The Southern California premiere was made in June 2018 by Opera UCLA, directed by Peter Kazaras.

 In 2019 the opera was performed with piano by Opera South in February, with orchestra at the Royal Birmingham Conservatoire in June 2019, and with piano by Waterperry Opera Festival in July, by Vanderbilt University in October, and by Paul Butler School of Music in December.

 The orchestral version had its American premiere by Opera Modesto on January 11, 2020, and saw its Canadian premiere by University of Toronto Opera on March 12, 2020.
 The first Canadian production was cancelled after two performances due to Coronavirus disease 2019.
 The next Canadian production by the University of British Columbia in February 2021 presented the version for two pianos.
 Due to the still ongoing pandemic, the singers wore masks and the opera was shown as video stream from the Chan Shun Concert Hall without a live audience.